davidhullster/davidhullster.github.io/_posts/2020-09-19-linux-command-line-password-generator.markdown

        apg -a 0 -M sncl -n 6 -x 10 -m 8 (new style)

 If you want to generate really secure passwords, you should use  option -s.
-  To simplify apg usage, you can write a small shell script. <br>For example:
+  To simplify apg usage, you can write a small shell script.
+For example:
        [begin]----&gt; pwgen.sh
        #!/bin/sh
        /usr/local/bin/apg -m 8 -x 12 -s